neeftarah/little-todo2/README.md

 npm run watch
 ```

-### Start the Symfony web server
+## Start the Project

-You can use Nginx or Apache, but Symfony's local web server
+You can use Nginx or Apache and a local database, but Symfony's local web server
-works even better.
+works even better, and docker is awesome.

 To install the Symfony local web server, follow
 "Downloading the Symfony client" instructions found